yashasviyadav1/DSA/Intro to Intelligent Systems/Unit_1-4.md

     - **Input 2:** Are friends going out?
 (Weight: Medium importance)
     - **Activation:** If the weighted sum of "Exam Pressure" is higher than the "FOMO" (Fear Of Missing Out), the neuron fires "Study."

+**Activation function:**

+Activation Function is simply the **mathematical formula** that takes that weighted sum and calculates the final output. that if (Z > 0.5) output 1 is example of activation formula

+- The function looks at the weighted sum and checks: **"Is this number big enough to matter?"**
+- **If YES (Important):** It keeps the number big (or makes it 1).
+The neuron "fires" and shouts the message to the next layer.
+- **If NO (Not Important):** It turns the volume down to 0 (or a very small number).
+The neuron stays silent.

+**Example:** If you are trying to recognize a **cat**, the neurons looking for "whiskers" should scream "YES!" (send signal).
+The neurons looking for "wheels" should be silent (ignore/output 0).

+> "It decides if the signal is important enough to pass on, thereby introducing **non-linearity** to the network."
+>

+**ReLU - Rectified Linear Unit**

+Modern networks use a function called ReLU (Rectified Linear Unit), which acts like a dimmer switch that can turn off completely but has no upper limit.

+Rule: If the sum is negative, output 0.
+If the sum is positive, output the number itself.

+Meaning: "If the signal is weak/negative, kill it completely (switch OFF).
+If it's positive, let it through exactly as is."

+---

 Example:
 The "Intelligence" in these systems comes from the **Weights**.